plasticityai/magnitude/README.md

 The flags for  `pymagnitude.converter` are specified below:
 * You can pass in the `-h` flag for help and to list all flags.
 * You can use the `-p <PRECISION>` flag to specify the decimal precision to retain (selecting a lower number will create smaller files).
-The actual underlying values are stored as integers instead of floats so this essentially [quantization](https://www.tensorflow.org/performance/quantization) for smaller model footprints.
+The actual underlying values are stored as integers instead of floats so this is essentially [quantization](https://www.tensorflow.org/performance/quantization) for smaller model footprints.
 * You can add an approximate nearest neighbors index to the file (increases size) with the `-a` flag which will enable the use of the `most_similar_approx` function.
 The `-t <TREES>` flag controls the number of trees in the approximate neigherest neighbors index (higher is more accurcate) when used in conjunction with the `-a` flag (if not supplied, the number of trees is automatically determined).
 * You can pass the `-s` flag to disable adding subword information to the file (which will make the file smaller), but disable advanced out-of-vocabulary key support.